Tactile Orchestra consists of a soft, furry surface that reacts to touch.

-After the first prototype was presented in Gorizia (Italy), the project quickly gained media attention and was featured in a multitude of exhibitions throughout the country.
-Receiving positive feedback from unexpected sources such as the healthcare industry, the installation now forms the basic principle behind Kozie, a family of multi-sensory objects that have been designed specifically to aid elderly suffering from dementia.
-This version of Tactile Orchestra has been exhibited in Cooper Hewitt Smithsonian Design Museum in New York City (US).
+Receiving positive feedback from the healthcare industry, the installation forms the basic principle behind Kozie, a family of multi-sensory objects that have been designed specifically for elderly suffering from dementia.